benstopford/expiring-map/README.md

 ####6.
 Try to be efficient in the big O time of each of three methods in the interface.
 Expiry code only affects the put method, synchronously.
 This uses a priority queue so is log(n) time for insert.
 All other operations are performed on the worker thread.
+There is a small basic performance test (Performance.java).
+This shows reasonable performance for small batches of inserts and expiries.

 ####7.
 Write a few unit tests.